Your Name and Title: Christine Farrell

 Full Session Description (as long as you would like):

 We believe, that only with knowledge can we look to affect social change and, that ‘ignorance’ can no longer be our defence.
-Bringing a joined up approach to education and learning will, help empower children and give them the opportunity to develop the values, knowledge and skills they need so that they can forge more just, peaceful and tolerant societies where all life has equal value.
+Bringing a joined up approach to education and learning will, help empower young people and give them the opportunity to develop the values, knowledge and skills they need so that they can forge more just, peaceful and tolerant societies where all life has equal value.

 In a matter of decades our lives and lifestyle have been transformed however, what we now know is, that our rapid growth and development has had serious repercussions on the world around us and on every living thing.
 And, if we are to forge a more sustainable future, and protect future generations we need a fundamental change, one that looks to protect people, place and planet.